Newbrict/obsidian-obligator/README.md

 * Make the fold state carry over to the new note.
 * Make it so that checked tasks which have unchecked subtasks will get copied over anyway.
-* Add an option to delete empty headings. (probably defined as a heading which has no children, where a child is any value except for another heading of greater weight)

 ## Building
 * `yarn install` (install dependencies)